Charley Lineweaver

-Charley Lineweaver is an astronomer and planteologist who, as of 2025, is a researcher at Australian National University.
+Charley Lineweaver is an astronomer specializing in the fields of exoplanetology and cosmobiology who, as of 2025, is a researcher at the Australian National University.

-Lineweaver completed his undergraduate studies in history and physics from the State University of New York at Binghamton and Ludwig Maximilian University of Munich, respectively, and earned a PhD in physics from the University of California, Berkeley, where he was supervised by George Smoot.
+Lineweaver completed his undergraduate studies in history and physics from the State University of New York at Binghamton and LMU Munich, respectively, and earned a PhD in physics from the University of California, Berkeley, where he was supervised by George Smoot.
 He also has a master of arts degree in English from Brown University.

 He is a senior fellow of the Planetary Science Institute.